What happened to the youngest teenager of every World Cup from 1958 to 2014?

 1982: Norman Whiteside, Northern Ireland (07/05/65)

 Among the four other teenagers at Spain '82 was Giuseppe Bergomi, who went on to play 81 games for Italy and 756 for Inter.
-Sadly, the same longevity didn’t apply to Norman Whiteside’s career.
-The Belfast boy who could play in midfield or up top broke Pele’s youngest-participant record: he was just 17 years and 41 days when he made the first of five starts in Spain.
+Sadly, the same longevity didn’t apply to Whiteside’s career, although he did become the World Cup’s youngest ever player in Spain, clocking in at 17 years and 41 days.

-He’d made his Manchester United debut at 16, and had only played twice when Billy Bingham named him in the World Cup squad.
-He scored in cup finals for the Red Devils and attracted a £1.5m bid from Milan, but chose to stay put.
-Pity, in retrospect: perhaps the Milanello scientists might have helped with the Achilles and knee injuries which forced him to retire at just 26 years old.
+The midfielder had made his Manchester United debut at 16, and had only played twice when Billy Bingham named him in the World Cup squad.
+He scored in cup finals for the Red Devils and attracted a £1.5m bid from Milan, but chose to stay put; Whiteside then joined Everton in 1989, but was forced to call it a day at just 26 due to persistent Achilles and knee injuries.

 1990: Chris Henderson, USA (11/12/70)

-Unless it’s the first World Cup you engaged with, Italia '90 pretty much stank the place up.
-The lowest goals-per-game average (the backpass was outlawed two years later), some defensive practices bordering on martial arts – and just two teenagers among the 352 protagonists.
-(Although there hadn’t been any at Mexico '86.)
+If you take off the rose-tinted spectacles and disregard England’s run to the semi-finals, Italia '90 stank the place up: the lowest goals-per-game average, some defensive practices bordering on martial arts – and just two teenagers among the 352 protagonists.
+(Although, in fairness, that was two more than 1986.)

-Henderson, who edged out Costa Rica’s Ronald Gonzalez as the younger of the two, had seen plenty of USMNT game-time in the run-up to Italia '90, but didn’t get a minute on-pitch in the USA's zero-for-three campaign.

-He remained on the roster for eight years while a club career took him to Germany and Norway, as well as Colorado Rapids, Kansas City Wizards, Miami Fusion, Columbus Crew and New York Red Bulls.
-He retired at 35.
+Henderson (pictured later in his career), who was slightly younger than Costa Rica’s Ronald Gonzalez, had seen plenty of game time in the run-up to Italia '90, but didn’t get a minute on the field as the United States lost all three group games.
+He remained on the roster for eight years, while his club career took him to Germany and Norway.

 1994: Ronaldo, Brazil (22/09/76)

-Whatever his name, O Fenomeno was always being taken for the experience rather than game-time: Carlos Alberto Parreira intended to make do with Romario, Bebeto, Muller and Viola.

-It seems somewhat unnecessary to say what happened next with Ronaldo, but he certainly reached the pinnacle of the game: guest-editing FourFourTwo on the occasion of our 20th birthday – in 2014, because we both came to the big stage in 1994.
-Oh, and he scored some goals and won some stuff, too.
+It seems rather unnecessary to explain what happened next with Ronaldo, but he certainly reached the pinnacle of the game: guest-editing FourFourTwo on our 20th anniversary – in 2014, because we both came to the big stage in 1994.
+Oh, and he also scored some goals and won some trophies.

 1998: Samuel Eto’o, Cameroon (10/03/81)

-To many, France '98 means Michael Owen, but Ickle Mickey was one of 16 teenagers at the tournament – including Rio Ferdinand, Ricardo Gardner, Celestine Babayaro and Shinji Ono.
+To many, France '98 means Michael Owen, but Eto’o was one of 16 teenagers at the tournament – including Rio Ferdinand, Ricardo Gardner, Celestine Babayaro and Shinji Ono.
 Cameroon alone had six, of which the youngest was a future four-time African Player of the Year.

 Eto’o, who had made his Cameroon debut at the age of 15 (and 364 days), appeared in defeat to Italy as the Indomitable Lions crashed out in the group.
-But he would help them win the 2000 Olympics and Africa Cup of Nations in both 2000 and 2002, also appearing at three more World Cups and becoming Cameroon’s all-time top scorer – quite aside from a stellar club career including Barcelona, Inter, Chelsea and three Champions League triumphs.
+But he would help them win the 2000 Olympics and Africa Cup of Nations in both 2000 and 2002, also appearing at three more World Cups and becoming Cameroon’s all-time top scorer – not to mention considerable success at club level.

 2002: Femi Opabunmi, Nigeria (03/03/85)

-A fresh-faced Nigeria squad including no fewer than four teenagers went to Korea/Japan, although this rejuvenation was accelerated by the dropping of some senior players (including Finidi George and Sunday Oliseh) after a squabble over player payments.
+A youthful Nigeria squad including no fewer than four teenagers went to South Korea and Japan, although this rejuvenation was accelerated by the dropping of some senior players after a row over bonuses.
 The youngest of them all, Opabunmi, had bagged the Silver Shoe as Nigeria reached the final of the 2001 U17 World Cup.

-In the Far East’s group of death, the senior side lost narrowly to Argentina and Sweden.
+In 2002’s group of death, the senior side were narrowly beaten by Argentina and Sweden.
 Manager Festus Onigbinde gave the youngster a World Cup bow against England, making him the third-youngest ever to play at a World Cup.
-But he never played for Nigeria again: Opabunmi retired at just 21 after glaucoma left him blind in one eye.
+But Opabunmi never played for Nigeria again, forced to hang up his boots at 21 after glaucoma left him blind in one eye.

 2006: Theo Walcott, England (16/03/89)

-The 2006 World Cup squads included an unusually large cohort of 13 teenagers, including Leo Messi, Cesc Fabregas, Ryan Babel and Aaron Lennon – but the wettest-eared of all was Theo Walcott.
-London-born but Berkshire-bred, he hadn’t made a single appearance for Arsenal when the normally-conservative Sven-Goran Eriksson sprung a surprise by taking the 17-year-old to this World Cup.
+The 2006 World Cup squads included an unusually large cohort of 13 teenagers, including Leo Messi, Cesc Fabregas, Ryan Babel and Aaron Lennon – but Theo Walcott was the most junior of them all.
+The forward hadn’t made a single appearance for Arsenal when the normally-conservative Sven-Goran Eriksson sprung a major surprise by taking the 17-year-old to the World Cup, leaving an suitably miffed Jermain Defoe at home.

 He didn’t play a competitive minute for England until September 2008 against Andorra; four days later, he scored a sensational hat-trick in Croatia, but didn’t bag again until his 26th cap almost four years on.
-He hasn’t played for England since November 2016, and his international career – eight goals over 47 caps – must sadly be regarded as a disappointment.
+He hasn’t played for England since November 2016 and was barely even mentioned as a candidate for this summer’s squad.

 2010: Christian Eriksen, Denmark (14/02/92)

-The six-footer from Middelfart had already gained one-to-watch bookmarks before South Africa 2010; coming through the Ajax ranks, scoring in the Dutch Cup and becoming the fourth-youngest Denmark international.
-At the World Cup, Eriksen came on against Holland and Japan but the Danes crashed out.
+The playmaker from Middelfart had already gained one-to-watch status before South Africa 2010; graduation from the Ajax academy, scoring in the Dutch Cup and becoming the fourth-youngest Denmark international of all time.
+At the World Cup, Eriksen featured as a substitute against Holland and Japan but the Danes crashed out.

-Eriksen continued to improve for Ajax, moving Johan Cruyff to gush that “he’s a player I really like with all my heart” and paving the way for a Premier League move.
-Tottenham paid £11m in August 2013, and he has continued to progress: club player of the year in 2013/14, increasingly impressive thereafter, and named in the PFA team for the most recent season.
-The question may not be whether Eriksen will fulfil his potential so much as whether he will do it with Tottenham.
+Eriksen continued to improve at Ajax, moving Johan Cruyff to gush that “he’s a player I really like with all my heart” and paving the way for a move to the Premier League.
+Tottenham paid £11m for his services in summer 2013, and Eriksen has continued to progress ever since, becoming one of Spurs’ key men under Mauricio Pochettino.

 2014: Fabrice Olinga, Cameroon (12/05/96)

-Born on May 12 1996, when his 2014 squad captain Samuel Eto’o was already 15, Olinga was used to catching the eye early: he had become La Liga’s youngest-ever scorer at 16, for Manuel Pellegrini’s Malaga.
+Born on May 12 1996, when his 2014 squad captain Samuel Eto’o was already 15, Olinga (pictured in 2017) was used to catching the eye early: he had become La Liga’s youngest-ever scorer at 16, for Manuel Pellegrini’s Malaga.

-Perhaps encouraged by his agent Pini Zahavi, Olinga has certainly moved around the footballing world: he joined Mallorca aged 13 from Eto’o’s academy, left Malaga in January 2014 and signed for Apollon Limassol, who promptly lent him to Belgian side Zulte Waregem.

-After the World Cup, which he watched from the bench, Olinga was shunted to Romanians Viitorul Constanta, while Eto’o complained that Sampdoria had reneged on a pledge to sign the kid.
+After the 2014 World Cup, which he watched from the bench, he was shunted to Romanians Viitorul Constanta, while Eto’o complained that Sampdoria had reneged on a pledge to sign the kid.
 Instead, Olinga went back to Belgium with Royal Mouscron-Peruwelz, where last September he finally scored his second professional goal… at the age of 21.
-His only goal for Cameroon (so far) also came at that golden age of 16.

 Get the best features, fun and footballing frolics straight to your inbox every week.